zingale/phy504/docs/source/mpi-intro.rst

    \pi = 4 \int_0^1 \frac{1}{1 + x^2} dx

 using a simple midpoint method.
-We will break the domain :math:`[0, 1]` into :math:`N` intervals, and spread those over the different MPI processes.
+We will break the loop over the
+$N$ intervals in  :math:`[0,
+1]`  across the different MPI
+processes using a stride.

 We have 2 communications here.